• Skip to primary navigation

 • Cheese – A combination adds depth to the sauce.
 You have to use American but you can mix in other varieties like Monterey Jack or pepper jack.
 Grate them yourself so they melt really well.

-• Hatch chilies – great for flavor and not spicy as some peppers, just enough to get your attention.
+• Hatch chilies – great for flavor and not as spicy as some peppers, just enough to get your attention.

 • Half-and-half – use this to create your bechamel sauce, you can also substitute evaporated milk.